 - Official Artist Channels: Subscriptions added when your channel was upgraded to an Official Artist Channel.
 Note that no geo data is available for this source.
 Learn more.

-- Other YouTube channel: Subscriptions from other channels that recommend your channel or videos or from other channels that are related to your channel.
+- Other YouTube channel: Subscriptions from other channels that feature your channel.

 - Subscriptions feed: Subscriptions from the subscriptions feed.
 This will help you understand how the subscribe feeds contribute to subscribes and unsubscribes.